stanford-msande228/winter25/README.md

 ### Problem sets

-There will be a total of 7 or 8 problem sets.
+There will be a total of 8 problem sets.
 Problem sets must be submitted online through Gradescope [gradescope](https://www.gradescope.com/courses/486969/).
 Problem set sheets will also be posted on Canvas.

 Depending on their length, the total number of points in each set might vary.
 Each part of each problem will be graded as follows:
 * You will receive zero points if you do not attempt it.